jamespfennell/texcraft/docs/src/texlang/09-errors.md

 Next, in the function that parses the yes/no,
-    on the error path first construct the error, pass it to the [`TokenStream::error`] method of the function input.
+    on the error path first construct the error, then pass it to the [`TokenStream::error`] method of the function input.
 If that doesn't error out, return the default value.

 ```rust